Rohit991371/domain-tech-stack-enrichment-pipeline/docs/design_doc.md

 writes a plain-language summary of what passed, and a second GitHub Actions job -- gated behind a `production-approval` *environment* with a required reviewer -- is the only thing that can call `proceed_to_load()`.
-I added this checkpoint myself (it wasn't in Suresh's literal ask), and kept it after reviewing the design: writing a new snapshot over `tech_stack_snapshot_latest` is the one step in this whole pipeline that isn't cheaply reversible the way a re-run of an earlier stage is, so it gets a human at the moment of highest stakes, same
+I added this checkpoint myself, and kept it after reviewing the design: writing a new snapshot over `tech_stack_snapshot_latest` is the one step in this whole pipeline that isn't cheaply reversible the way a re-run of an earlier stage is, so it gets a human at the moment of highest stakes, same